rancher-government-carbide/carbide-registry-api/readme.md

 # This will start the api and hot reload such whenever changes are saved to a .go file.
 ./reload.sh
 ```
+## TODO:
+- all fields from json payloads should be treated as optional
+- better input validation

 ## REST Schema
 >prefix: https://\<backendurl\>/api/v0/)